The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization

 Furthermore, we tested this result by considering spheres with fixed radius of $5$\,pkpc around the same haloes, and as expected, we found that the total oxygen covering fraction increases as the redshift decreases.
-Therefore, we conclude that the decrement in the neutral oxygen covering fraction with decreasing redshift is mainly due to a change in the ionisation state of the gas.
-The same result is also suggested by the radial profiles shown in Fig.~\ref{fig:rad_prof_cd_10}, where we show how the total oxygen profile remains almost constant in the considered redshift range, while the \ion{O}{i} profile undergoes a significant drop, especially in the outskirts of the CGM.
-We identified the ionising radiation flux generated both by stars residing in the halo and by the overall galactic environment as the main cause of this transformation, the effects of which can be qualitatively observed also in Fig.~\ref{fig:coolfig}.
+Therefore, we conclude that the decrement in the neutral oxygen covering fraction with decreasing redshift is mainly due to a change in the ionisation state of the gas, {as already suggested by Fig.~\ref{fig:rad_prof_cd_10}}.
+We identified the ionising radiation flux generated both by stars residing in the halo and by the overall galactic environment as the main cause of this transformation.
+However, a more detailed analysis is required to quantify the relative contribution of each component, which will be the focus of future work.
 Although we do not exclude heating from SN feedback to also play a role, we found that only a small percentage of haloes present a significant fraction of ionized gas at temperatures above $10^6$ K.